Arcais/gradebook/README.md

 ###To-Do List and Upcoming Updates:

 ####v0.0.3a pre-ng
--Clean the code from the main index.html file.
+-Clean the code from the main index.html file.<br/>
--Add comments and a list of what everything does.
+-Add comments and a list of what everything does.<br/>
 -Add a list of dependencies and clean up everything.

 ####v0.0.4 pre-ng
--Add wanted grades, averages and overall averages.
+-Add wanted grades, averages and overall averages.<br/>
 -Add basic options to course boxes.

 ####v0.0.5 pre-ng
--Build a Toolbar/Header
+-Build a Toolbar/Header<br/>
--Add more buttons and functionalities.
+-Add more buttons and functionalities.<br/>
 -Add advanced options to course boxes.

 ####v0.0.6 pre-ng
--Make web-app responsive.
+-Make web-app responsive.<br/>
 -Add save and load system.

 ####v0.0.7 pre-ng
--Clean up interface.
+-Clean up interface.<br/>
 -Make a better layout by adding some plugins.

 ###v0.1.0 Beta / The Big Angular Update.
--Port the application completely in angularjs.
+-Port the application completely in angularjs.<br/>
 -Implement node, express, grunt and others.

 ####v0.1.1 Beta